About Antigua and Barbuda

 Any foreign national that makes a required investment is qualified to acquire the Antigua and Barbuda nationality.
 Apart from that all applicants must go through a stringent application procedure, including thorough due diligence checks.

-Once the citizenship is granted it is for lifetime, unless a naturalised citizen spends less than 5 days in Antigua and Barbuda during the period of five calendar years after having obtained citizenship.
+Once the Antigua citizenship is granted it is for lifetime, unless a naturalised citizen spends less than 5 days in Antigua and Barbuda during the period of five calendar years after having obtained citizenship.
 In this case neither contributions nor other payments are refundable.

 Second passport with Imperial & Legal